s4Kc0d3/docker-squid-proxy/README.md

     ```bash
     docker ps
     ```
+4. **Generate proxy.pac file in current directory**

 ## Usage

 Once the container is up and running, Squid will be listening on port `3128`.
 You can configure your applications or devices to use this proxy by setting the proxy server to `http://<your-docker-host-ip>:3128`.

+Additionally, you can use the Proxy Auto-Configuration (PAC) file provided.
+Access the PAC file through Nginx at the following URL: `http://ip:8000/proxy.pac`

 ## Volumes (optional)